Blonde Dolly (film): Plot

 Prostitute Blonde Dolly has many different facets.
 Sometimes she is a window prostitute in the red-light district of The Hague, then an expensive model, a call girl and an artist.
 The director of the Gemeentemuseum in The Hague, Eddy Cremer, becomes obsessed by her.
 He spies on her and falls in love.
 The love is mutual and Dolly even meets Eddy's wife.
 The latter paints a portrait of Dolly on which she is depicted as a femme fatale.
 The painting is then burned by Dolly.
 Eddy proposes to go to Paris.
 He is a connoisseur of paintings and knows how to distinguish fake ones from real ones.
-In the French capital his eye fell on a painting by Johannes Vermeerthat he wants to buy.
+In the French capital his eye fell on a painting by Johannes Vermeer that he wants to buy.
 Dolly becomes co-financier of the purchase, but after the purchase the painting turns out to be a forgery.
 A rift occurs between Dolly and Eddy over this.
 When Dolly is back in The Hague, she continues her old life, but notices that her familiar neighborhood has become a lot more restless.
 Not long afterwards she is murdered in her house.
 The police are investigating and questioning all of Dolly's known customers, but everyone has an alibi.
 The police then also discover a more hidden sides of Dolly and that her acquaintances and clients occupy positions in high places.
 Further investigation does not provide any leads and the case remains unresolved.